-- Voluntary the decision to either consent or not to consent must be made by the person themselves, and must not be influenced by pressure from medical staff, friends or family. - Informed the person must have been provided with all of the information about the information that will be shared, all including the benefits and risks. - Capacity the person must be capable of giving consent, which means they understand the information given to them, and they can use it to make an informed decision. - Legitimate relationship Where a qualified clinician is providing direct care for the patient.
-The patient must be registered for care in the viewing organisation. - N3 Connection The NHS private Wide Area IP Network (WAN), connecting many different sites across the NHS within England & Scotland.
-It also connects to other networks via Gateways, notably to the Internet via the Internet Gateway. - Qualified clinicianQualified care professionals responsible for assessment, diagnosis, prescribing, treatment and discharge of a patient
+Voluntary - the decision to either consent or not to consent must be made by the person themselves, and must not be influenced by pressure from medical staff, friends or family.
+Informed - the per shared, all including the benefits and risks.

+Informed - the person must have been provided with all of the information about the information that will be

+Capacity - the person must be capable of giving consent, which means they understand the information given to them, and they can use it to make an informed decision.

+Legitimate relationship Where a qualified clinician is providing direct care for the patient.

+The patient must be registered for care in the viewing

+organisation.

+N3 Connection The NHS private Wide Area IP Network (WAN), connecting many different sites across the NHS within England & Scotland.
+It also connects to other networks via Gateways, notably to the Internet via the Internet Gateway.

+Qualified clinician Qualified care professionals responsible for assessment, diagnosis, prescribing, treatment and discharge of a patient